tcalmant/demo-ipopo-nao/README.rst

 Information about this project will be available on the `wiki of iPOPO <https://ipopo.coderxpress.net/wiki/doku.php?id=contrib:eclipse_iot_2014>`_.

 Installation
 ************

-.. note:: All installation operation are done in the ``/home/nao`` folder
+All installation operation are done in the ``/home/nao`` folder

 iPOPO and its dependencies
 ==========================

-.. note:: We consider that no package installation tool is present on the robot, else a simple ``pip install iPOPO paho-mqtt`` will be sufficient
+We consider that no package installation tool is present on the robot, else a simple ``pip install iPOPO paho-mqtt`` will be sufficient

 Preparation
 -----------